Steele dossier: Christopher Steele

+In October 2024, Steele published his first book, Unredacted: Russia, Trump, and the Fight for Democracy, defending his work on the dossier and arguing that Trump poses a threat to Western democracy.
+In interviews promoting the book, Steele maintained that he still believes the alleged compromising tape exists, stating "I think it's just not really been properly bottomed out."

 Steele's sources

-The Inspector General's report stated that "Steele himself was not the originating source of any of the factual information in his reporting."
-Instead, the report found that Steele relied on a "Primary Sub-source", later revealed as Igor Danchenko, who "used a network of [further] sub-sources to gather the information that was relayed to Steele".
+Igor Danchenko was Steele's "collector" or his "primary sub-source," who "used a network of [further] sub-sources to gather the information that was relayed to Steele".
+Steele asked Danchenko to help him in March 2016.
+Initially Danchenko was asked to look into Manafort.
+Danchenko told the FBI he didn't know about Manafort at the time, and was out of his depth.
+In June, Steele asked him to also investigate Trump, Page, Cohen, and Flynn.
+Danchenko said one of his sources for information such as Cohen's supposed Prague trip was a previously government-affiliated journalist and spokesperson named Olga Kalinka, who later denied being a source for the dossier.

 District Judge Anthony Trenga analyzed the question of Steele's sources and acknowledged that Steele had other sources than Danchenko.
 He countered Special Counsel John Durham's contention "that Danchenko was Steele's primary source of information for the Steele Reports writ large" by noting that Steele used other sources than Danchenko: "Nor is there any evidence that ...
 Steele only, or almost entirely, used Danchenko as his source for the Reports."

 In an Alfa-Bank lawsuit, Steele revealed that he "did not rely on Danchenko alone, instead obtaining information from "one main source and a couple of subsidiary sources".
 According to Steele: "The dossier was comprised [sic] intelligence obtained from 3 sources and approximately 20 sub-sources."

 Paul Wood, writing in The Spectator, wrote: "Steele had '20 to 30' sources for the dossier and in two decades as a professional intelligence officer he had never seen such complete agreement by such a wide range of sources."

 Simpson has said that, to his knowledge, Steele did not pay any of his sources.
 According to investigative reporter Jane Mayer of The New Yorker, Orbis has a large number of paid "collectors" (also called subsources) whose information came from a network of often unwitting sub-subsources.
 Since payment of these sub-subsources can be seen as bribery or might encourage exaggeration, they are unpaid.
 Steele testified that these sub-subsources "were not paid and were not aware that their information was being passed to Orbis or Fusion GPS".